Thursday, February 19, 2026

 I was at home depot last week, and I found these fire starters.
 I was intrigued because they look like little bombs.
 I showed Jim, and he thought it was a great idea.

 And, we have been looking for something to stack the wood for the fireplace in... something that would sit on the deck and not ruin it.
 I was thinking that if the wood is directly on the deck, there will be moisture underneath and it won't be pretty after a while.
-So, I saw this wood stacker... kind of an interesting idea, but there is a little platform underneath, you can't see the platform in the picture, but the wood stacks in the middle..
+So, I saw this wood stacker... kind of an interesting idea, but there is a little platform underneath.
+You can't see the platform in the picture, but the wood stacks in the middle..
 So, this is going to be outside the front door, with all the wood..

 I snagged this picture off Amazon...
 I didn't buy mine from amazon - just snagged it to show you kind of what the little platform looks like.